-The prognosis, or outlook, for women with Turner syndrome (TS) is usually good.
-Life expectancy for Turner syndrome might be slightly shorter, but by testing for and treating the conditions that come with TS, women with TS can expect to live essentially normal lives.
+The life expectancy for people with Turner syndrome might be slightly shorter.
+But by testing for and treating the health conditions that can come with TS, people with TS can expect to have a typical lifespan.

 Early diagnosis is key.
 Pay attention to your child’s growth and milestones.
-Perhaps you noticed your child doesn’t seem to be growing as they should or you see unusual physical symptoms.
-Talk to your pediatrician.
+Perhaps you noticed your child doesn’t seem to be growing as you expect, or you see unusual physical symptoms.
+Talk to their pediatrician about any concerns.

-Certain treatments, such as hormone therapy, are best started early.
+Certain treatments, such as hormone therapy, are most effective if you start them early.
 It’s also important to stay on top of other medical concerns, such as heart problems.
-Your healthcare provider can help you set up a team of specialists to manage your child’s care.
-Your child will likely need regular monitoring and checkups to keep tabs on their her health and any concerns.
+Your child will likely need regular monitoring and checkups to keep tabs on their health and any concerns.